demisto/content/Packs/AWS-GuardDuty/Integrations/AWSGuardDuty/README.md

 Amazon Web Services Guard Duty Service (gd)
-This integration was integrated and tested with version xx of AWS - GuardDuty

 Use this integration to detect and manage threats to your AWS system.
 We recommend that you use roles that have the following built-in AWS policies: